 They said, "How is it possible that in the presence of such a powerful band like us, a wolf may devour our young brother?"
-It means we are nothing and we have lost everything of our character as a strong and powerful group.46
+It means we are nothing and we have lost everything of our character as a strong and powerful group.
+46

-Yaqub We had mentioned two reasons for not letting Yusuf We go with them: 1) His love for Yusuf We was such that he would not be able to bear the separation.
+Yaqub was had mentioned two reasons for not letting Yusuf ago with them:

-2) He had a fear that some wolf may eat him.
+- 1) His love for Yusuf was such that he would not be able to bear the separation. - 2) He had a fear that some wolf may eat him.
 The brothers rebutted the second objection but not the first, because that was the cause of their jealousy.